otakutyrant/dotfiles/README.md

 6. If you want to adjust the border between windows, use mouse.
 All hierarchies support it.
 7. It seems that tmux can distribute windows too.
 But I have no interest to figure out how.
 8. i3 and kitty can distribute windows layout to tabbed, stacked, and so on.
 Explorer it by yourself.
+9. Although I said windows can be moved between tabs, I do not list related keymaps in the table.

 Do you notice the relation between master keys?
 They are distributed in the left-bottom part of my Happy Hacking Keyboard exactly.
 How well organized they are.